Hampton Roads: Historic Triangle

 The Historic Triangle is located on the Virginia Peninsula and includes the colonial communities of Jamestown, Williamsburg, and Yorktown.
 The sites are linked by a scenic roadway, the National Park Service's Colonial Parkway.

 The Jamestown settlement in the Colony of Virginia was the first permanent English settlement in the Americas.
 It was established by the Virginia Company of London as "James Fort" on May 4, 1607, and was considered permanent after brief abandonment in 1610.
 It followed several failed attempts, including the Lost Colony of Roanoke.
 Jamestown served as the capital of the colony of Virginia for 83 years, from 1616 until 1699.

 Historic Jamestowne is the archaeological site on Jamestown Island and is a cooperative effort by Jamestown National Historic Site (part of Colonial National Historical Park) and Preservation Virginia.
 Jamestown Settlement, a living history interpretive site, is operated by the Jamestown Yorktown Foundation, a state agency of the Commonwealth of Virginia.

 Williamsburg was founded in 1632 as Middle Plantation, a fortified settlement on high ground between the James and York rivers.
 The city served as the capital of the Colony of Virginia from 1699 to 1780 and was the center of political events in Virginia leading to the American Revolution.
 The College of William & Mary, established in 1693, is the second-oldest institution of higher education in the United States and the only one of the nine colonial colleges located in the South; its alumni include three U.S. presidents as well as many other important figures in the nation's early history.

-The city's tourism-based economy is driven by Colonial Williamsburg, the restored Historic Area of the city.
-Modern Williamsburg is also a college town, inhabited in large part by William & Mary students and staff.

-Yorktown is one of the eight original shires formed in colonial Virginia in 1682.
-The town is most famous as the site of the siege and subsequent surrender of General Charles Cornwallis to General George Washington and the French Fleet during the American Revolutionary War on October 19, 1781.
-Although the war would last for another year, this British defeat at Yorktown effectively ended the war.
-Yorktown also figured prominently in the American Civil War (1861–1865), serving as a major port to supply both northern and southern towns, depending upon who held Yorktown at the time.
-It is the eastern terminus of the Colonial Parkway connecting these locations.
-Yorktown is also the eastern terminus of the TransAmerica Trail, a bicycle touring route created by the Adventure Cycling Association.